A home staging career can make sense at almost any age. Home staging does not have to be a very physically demanding career.

-Yes you need to be mobile enough to go up and down stairs, hang a picture, move small accessories and accent furniture (for example a light end table).
+Yes you need to be mobile enough to go up and down stairs, hang a picture or shower curtain and move small accessories like pillows, vases, lamps, etc.

 With a home staging career, you don’t need to lift heavy objects, or paint, or clean your clients’ homes.

-As if a home stager is a glorified cleaning lady.
+As if a home stager is a glorified cleaning person.
 Believe me, if I were cleaning my client’s homes I’d sure get an ear-full from my mother.
 I can hear her now…. “my daughter the MBA cleaning someone’s toilet!”

 But if you’re a professional home stager, your clients should be hiring you for your expertise in decorating a house to sell quickly and for top dollar; they should not be expecting you to polish their floors!

 Which gets us back to the age question.

-As long as you have an innate talent for how things should be arranged in a room and you are interested in, and understand real estate, you can make home staging a very lucrative and creatively satisfying business.
+As long as you have a natural talent for how things should be arranged in a room and you are interested in, and understand real estate, you can make home staging a very lucrative and creatively satisfying business.

-Considering our life expectancy is now into the 80s, you’re never too old to try something new, if you start now!
+Considering our life expectancy is now well into the 80s, you’re never too old to try something new, if you start now!